raydelvecchio/vdb-benchmark/README.md

 ![ingest Many](./results/benchmark_3_Ingest%20Many.png)
 ![retrieve One](./results/benchmark_2_Retrieve%20One.png)
 ![retrieve Many](./results/benchmark_4_Retrieve%20Many.png)

+# Conclusions
+* VLite2 is the fastest database for retrieval time by a large margin (2x over VLite)
+* For ingestion, VLite is the fastest, since they don't index vectors (rather calling `np.vstack` to store vectors)
+* VLite2 is the easiest to use, with two exposed functions for ingestion and retrieval, fastest setup time, and fastest install time
+    * Look at the code base for the complexity to use other databases; many steps to set up and inference the db
+* Pinecone's GCP starter environment crashed frequently during testing of this (giving 500 often)

 # Run Instructions / Files
 * Can run each file individually, or run all at once with `all_tests.sh`